wavefrontHQ/docs/pages/doc/dashboards_variables.md

 Suppose you want to populate a variable with list of metrics that start with **~sample.cpu** or **~sample.mem.**.

-To create the dynamic variable:
+To create the example dynamic variable:
-1. Create a new variable, call it **var3** and select **Type > Dynamic**
+1. Create a new variable, call it **Variable3** and select **Type > Dynamic**
 2. Choose **Field > Metric**, type `ts("sample.cpu*" or "sample.mem*")` in the Query field, and press **Enter**:

 ![Variable dynamic query](images/db_var_dynamic_query.png)

-A Current Values section displays every metric name that matches the query.
+A Current Values field displays every metric name that matches the query.
 As with list variables, you can select a specific value as the default.
 3. Select a default value and click **Accept**.
 4. Click **Save** to save your dashboard and the dashboard variable.

-To use the dynamic variable
+To use the example dynamic variable:

 After you save the dynamic dashboard variable, you can enter that variable name into a ts() query.
 For example:
-1. Create a chart with a query `ts(${var3})`.
+1. Create a chart with a query `ts(${Variable3})`.
-2. Select the option of your choice from the **var3** pulldown menu to replace the variable, for example, to replace `ts(${var2})` with `ts("cpu.usage.percentage")`.
+2. Select the option of your choice from the **Variable3** pulldown menu to replace the variable.

 ![Dynamic query options](images/db_var_dynamic.png)

 ### Using Dynamic Dashboard Variables with Different Fields

-The example above use the **Metric** field.
-To use a dynamic dashboard variable **var2** that refers to a source, source tag, or point tag, use one of the following queries:
+The example above uses the **Metric** field.
+To use instead a dynamic dashboard variable **var2** that refers to a source, source tag, or point tag, use one of the following queries:

 -   **Source** - `ts(<metricName>, source=${var2})`
 -   **Source Tag** - `ts(<metricName>, tag=${var2})`